Careers in law

-Learn more about what you can do with your degree here.
+Learn more about what you can do with your Law degree.

-The Law School and Wellington Careers organise information evenings, bringing in former students now working for commercial firms; as barristers; in the Ministry of Foreign Affairs and Trade, Crown Law and other governments departments; in small firms; and in the corporate world.
+The Law School and Wellington Careers organise information evenings.
+These evenings bring in former students now working for commercial firms, as barristers, in the Ministry of Foreign Affairs and Trade, Crown Law, and other governments departments, in small firms, or in the corporate world.